What Is Earnest Money and How Does It Work?

 Most people know that buying a home is a long process that can fall through at almost every twist and turn.

-In order to understand the reasoning behind earnest money, you have to understand what once used to happen.
+To understand the reasoning behind earnest money, you have to understand what once used to happen.

 In the past, there was a tendency for people to pretend to be willing to buy multiple houses before they decided on one.

-Earnest is an old-school way of saying “honest,” which is where the term earnest money is derived.
+Earnest is an old-school way of saying intend "honest," which is where the term earnest money is derived.

 Read on: What You Need to Know Before You Buy Property in New York